-In 1911 a luxurious home to a wealthy banker and art collector was finished, sparing no costs in its richly decorated exterior and interior.
+In 1911 a luxurious home to a wealthy banker and art collector, the Stoclet House, was finished.
+It spared no costs in its richly decorated exterior and interior.
 The Art Nouveau hinted of what was yet to materialise in the newer styles of Art Deco and the Modern Movement.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.